0SINTr/DHushCP/README.md

 #### **Why This Setup Is Effective**
 - The entire exchange happens within **standard DHCP Discover packets**, blending into regular network traffic.
 - There is **no visible Wi-Fi connection** or direct link between Alice and Bob.
-- After the communication ends, both laptops securely delete the exchanged RSA keys and clear the terminal, leaving no traces behind.
+- After the communication ends, both laptops securely delete the ECC keys, system logs and clear the terminal, leaving no traces behind.
 - This approach is useful in scenarios where Alice and Bob want to avoid suspicion and keep their presence discreet while exchanging critical information.

 ### 🧮 **Available Message Space Calculation**